AmoghaAithal/YouTube-Dataset-Analysis-using-ML-techniques-/README.md

 **Academic Context:** This project was developed as part of my Data Mining course (BUDT758) at University of Maryland's Robert H. Smith School of Business.
 The analysis is organized across three sequential R Markdown notebooks, each building upon the previous stage.

+### Viewing the Reports
+GitHub shows the HTML source code when opened inside the repo.
+To view the rendered report with plots/tables, download the `.html` file and open it in a browser.
 ---

 ## Business Problem